Peacekeeping, humanitarian and post–Cold War operations

 Volume 3: The good international citizen: Australian peacekeeping in Asia, Africa and Europe, 1991–1993 by Professor David Horner and Dr John Connor, formerly of the Australian War Memorial now at the University of New South Wales (Australian Defence Force Academy), and covers peacekeeping missions that began in 1991, including Iraq (humanitarian operations, sanctions, and weapons inspection) Cambodia, Western Sahara and former Yugoslavia.
 This volume was published by Cambridge University Press in 2014.

 Volume 4: The limits of peacekeeping: Australian peacekeeping in internal conflicts, 1993–2006 by Dr Bob Breen and Dr Jean Bou of the Australian National University, covering peacekeeping missions from 1993 onwards including, Somalia, Mozambique, Rwanda, Haiti, Eritrea, Guatemala, Sierra Leone and Sudan.
-Forthcoming, publication anticipated by late 2018.
+This volume was published in 2019.

 Volume 5: The good neighbour: Australian peace support operations in the Pacific Islands, 1980–2006 by Dr Bob Breen, covers peacekeeping missions in the Pacific region since the mid 1980s, including Bougainville, Solomon Islands, and other deployments.
 This volume was published by Cambridge University Press in 2016.